The Canadian Dental Care Plan (CDCP) & Canada Dental Benefit

 The application process and eligibility criteria are available on the federal government’s Canadian Dental Care Plan web page.

-Please note: No proactive action is needed for enrollment at this time, except for filing taxes for the prior year.
+Please note: No proactive action is needed for initial enrollment, except for filing taxes for the prior year.
 Eligible Canadians will automatically receive letters inviting them to apply.
+If you are already enrolled, you must go through the renewal process prior to June 1 of each year to ensure no gaps in your coverage.
+Details of that renewal process are available via Canada.ca/dental.

 Before receiving treatment please note these important points about the CDCP: